How to import locations from CSV to your Store Locator widget

 Order

-The below example demonstrates how to add a button that lets users make a call to place their order.
-Since the Button 1 Text column is blank here, the button will inherit the default name, which is “Order Now”:
+In the example below, the button will allow users to make a call to place their order.
+Since the Button 1 Text column is blank, the button will inherit the default text “Order Now”:

 8